 "Don't worry about if you put that item in the recycling.
 We will sort it out for you.
 We don't have a hard answer on that item.
 It constantly changes and is up for debate."
-WHAT THEY HEAR: What I do doesn't matter.

 "When in doubt, throw it out OR give us a shout!"
-If you know your no's and your yes's, you really help Jimmy on the line and make his life easier.
+If you know your no's and your yes's, you really help Joey on the line and make their job easier.
 You are the first sorters - we NEED you to make the right choice.